 Desire is rooted, some argue and the attraction between sexes is not influenced by choice.
 Gay End

 There has been a lot of confusion in understanding the fineries of homosexual behavior.
 All human traits are heritable but not inherited emphatically, like the color of one's eyes.
 This difference has been overplayed by some, to explain the vagaries associated with same- sex love and, to lend it the genetic tag.

+.
+Evidence from numerous studies has highlighted the unquestionable involvement of environmental factors, which may be biological, psychological or social in nature.
 Although a genetic component could help justify homosexuality, it could also usher in an era when women would 'selectively' snuff out sprouting lives in their wombs.
 It must be kept in mind that studies related to homosexuality are still at the nascent stage and lot more spadework needs to be done before lending sexual orientation a genetic twist.

 Dr. REEJA THARU/K